abdulhathi/build-ai-powered-apps/FrontEndDev.md

 - [x] Render the content inside the markdown component

 ## 4.7.
 Adding typing indicator
-- [ ] useState to maintain the aninmation start and end state
+- [x] useState to maintain the aninmation when bot typing
+- [x] set bot typing state value true and false
-- [ ] Using tailwind animate pulse, animation delay to aribitrary value delay the animation
+- [x] Using tailwind animate pulse and animation delay aribitrary value delay the animation.

 ## 4.8.
 Auto scrolling to the latest message
-- [ ] declare a useRef hook with the refence of HTMLFormElement
+- [x] declare a useRef hook with the refence of HTMLFormElement
-- [ ] refer the declared useRef hook in to the form
+- [x] refer the declared useRef hook in to the form
-- [ ] Create a new useEffect hook.
+- [x] Create a new useEffect hook.
 And inside hook the formRef element to behave smooth scrolling whenever the change of messages.

 ## 4.9.
 Improving copy behaviour
 - [ ] Window.getSelection method to select and trim the selected text